Factuality Matters: When Image Generation and Editing Meet Structured Visuals: Appendix

 \textbf{Different metrics analysis.} As shown in Tab.~\ref{tab:append_main}, Tab.~\ref{tab:app_chart} and Tab.~\ref{tab:appendix_t2i}, we observe that previously widely used metrics such as PSNR and SSIM are not reliable in structured visuals, since evaluation here emphasizes semantic-level correctness rather than purely pixel-level correspondence.
 Both GPT-5 and Qwen2.5-VL evaluators consistently reflect this phenomenon.
 To further validate this finding, we conduct a human alignment study, with detailed results presented in Fig.~\ref{fig:append_human}.

 \textbf{General editing benchmark evaluation.} To assess the effectiveness of our proposed multi-stage training pipeline in preserving model capabilities in general domains, we provide the results evaluated on ImgEdit~\citep{imgedit} benchmark in Tab.~\ref{tab:imgedit}.
 Our model achieves results competitive with state-of-the-art systems and outperforms the original FLUX.1 Kontext, validating that the training pipeline improves editing competence without sacrificing general-domain capability.
+We provide additional qualitative samples from ImgEdit benchmark in Fig.~\ref{fig:imgedit}